Steve Williams (sprinter): Career

 In 1976, after completing his studies at San Diego State University, majoring in English and journalism, he moved to Florida.
 Here he worked with his coach, Brooks Johnson, at the Florida Track Club, to help achieve his Olympic dream and a "9.8 and 19.6 kind of human excellence".
 Williams himself has commented on what Brooks was able to show him about his then running style, "I was shocked....I never realized how bad I was.
 I had been winning by accident."
 His style was once described as a "quaint, bobbing-and-weaving, shoulder-rolling style that seems to have been choreographed by Bo Diddley" and that in any race he won he "accomplished the feat with soul, style, lousy starts and great finishes" His equalling again of the then world record for 100 meters early in the 1976 season showed that he was on course to achieve his Olympic dream but sadly it would remain unfulfilled.
 Both Hasely Crawford, the gold medallist, and Don Quarrie, the silver medallist, in the 1976 Montreal Olympics 100 m event have expressed the belief that with Williams there a faster time, possibly a new world record, would have happened.

 His disappointment at being denied Olympic glory was only somewhat assuaged by success at the 1977 IAAF Athletics World Cup - 'This is as close as I can get', he is reported as saying.
 His narrow victory in the 100 m over Eugen Ray (representing East Germany) was followed by a world record as the anchor for the US team in the sprint relay.
 Williams has reported that he was troubled with a painful bone spur in one foot leading up to the competition.
 This meant he had to limit his races, and caused him to lean prematurely with pain at the finish of the 100 m.
 Williams has also admitted his decision to swap the baton between his hands after the final exchange of the relay may have cost the team the distinction of being the first to run under 38 s, but he also counters that it was a movement that was natural to him, and is a tactic shared by other great sprinters, including Carl Lewis.
-He also offers the opinion that being a one-off race meant the team did not get to practise under the competitive conditions of running in a heat and semi-final first.
+Usain Bolt is another anchor runner who always swapped hands.
+Williams also offers the opinion that being a one-off race meant the team did not get to practise under the competitive conditions of running in a heat and semi-final first.
 This would have allowed the team to further finesse the exchanges that would have allowed the two fastest runners, himself and Steve Riddick, the maximum possible length of the track to run in.